hiero-ledger/hiero-docs/tutorials/smart-contracts/deploy-a-contract-using-the-hedera-token-service.md

     console.log("The associate transaction was " + txStatus.toString())

+    //Approve the token allowance so that the contract can transfer tokens from the treasury account const transaction = new AccountAllowanceApproveTransaction()
+      .approveTokenAllowance(tokenId, treasuryAccountId, newContractId, 100)
+      .freezeWith(client);

+    //Sign the transaction with the owner account key const signTx = await transaction.sign(treasuryKey);

+    //Sign the transaction with the client operator private key and submit to a Hedera network const txResponse = await signTx.execute(client);

+    //Request the receipt of the transaction
+    const receipt = await txResponse.getReceipt(client);

-    //Get the token associate transaction record
+    //Get the transaction consensus status
-    const childRecords = new TransactionRecordQuery()
+    const transactionStatus = receipt.status;
-        //Set children equal to true for child records .setIncludeChildren(true)
-        //The parent transaction ID
-        .setTransactionId(submitAssociateTx.transactionId)
-        .setQueryPayment(new Hbar(10))
-        .execute(client);

-    console.log("The transaction record for the associate transaction" +JSON.stringify((await childRecords).children));
+    console.log("The transaction consensus status for the allowance function is " + transactionStatus.toString());

-    //The balance of the account
-    const accountBalance = new AccountBalanceQuery()
-        .setAccountId(accountIdTest)
-        .execute(client);

-    console.log("The " + tokenId + " should now be associated to my account: " + (await accountBalance).tokens.toString());

     //Transfer the new token to the account
     //Contract function params need to be in the order of the parameters provided in the tokenTransfer contract function const tokenTransfer = new ContractExecuteTransaction()
             .setContractId(newContractId)